-"Moishy, enough of this foolishness!
+"Moishie, enough of this foolishness!
 It's time to come home and get a job!"

 One possibility is that this type of command engenders obedience and submission to Hashem's will.
 A life of truth is a life aligned with a higher will, Hashem's will.
 Such a life requires commitment and discipline.
-An effective way to discipline oneself is by obeying laws, regardless of whether they are understood.
+An effective way to discipline oneself is by obeying laws, regardless of whether one understands them.
 Comprehension and understanding are valuable, but chukim are necessary to create a firm structure of pure obedience to Hashem's will.

 However, it is possible that while chukim do not appear to have any rational or logical explanation, this is true only from the viewpoint of human logic and reason.
-In other words, there is, in fact, a reason behind chukim, but these reasons transcend human logic, residing in a realm far beyond our intellectual capabilities.
+In other words, there is, in fact, a reason for chukim, but these reasons transcend human logic, residing in a realm far beyond our intellectual capabilities.
 Within this line of thinking, it is possible that while our human intellects cannot grasp the entirety of a chok’s meaning and depth, we can access shards of its meaning.
 A clear expression of this is the fact that many commentators have attempted to provide explanations for chukim, despite their supposed incomprehensibility.
 This suggests at least a partially comprehensible aspect to chukim, despite their elusive and transcendent nature.

-The topic of chukim and our ability to intellectually grasp them raises a more general question: What exactly is the nature and purpose of our intellect?
+The topic of chukim - and our ability to intellectually grasp them - raises a more general question: What exactly is the nature and purpose of our intellect?
 Within Western culture, the intellect is lauded as the be-all and end-all of truth itself.
 Scientists, philosophers, and atheists often claim that Judaism is dogmatic and irrational, rejecting logic and reason.
 Is this so?
 What is the role of intellect within Judaism, and conversely, what is its limit?
 Do we reject reason, embrace it, or perhaps take a middle ground?
-The Vilna Gaon famously said, "where philosophy ends, Jewish wisdom begins."
+The Vilna Gaon famously said, "where logic and human intellect ends, Jewish wisdom begins."
 It seems, therefore, that Judaism does not reject reason and logic, but builds upon it.
 Let us explore what this means.

 Philosophy and logic are useful, often necessary, tools for approaching spiritual truths.
 For example, one of the most famous methods of proving Hashem’s existence is the “proof by design” approach.
 The universe is so infinitely complex and vastly beautiful, with endless layers of depth and organization.
 Examine just a single human cell, and you will be astounded by its sophistication.
 Analyze the principles of chemistry, and you will be blown away by how perfectly everything fits.
 The only logical reaction to a universe so organized and sophisticated is to conclude that there must be a Designer who created it.
 Such a work of art does not simply happen by accident.
 This proof is a logical one, using the logical alternative of a creator not existing to prove the existence of one.

-However, there are also flaws with human logic, and careful consideration the previously mentioned subject shows this clearly.
-One may logically come to the conclusion of Hashem’s existence: the world is so infinitely complex; there must be a Creator behind it.
+However, there are also flaws with human logic, and careful consideration of the previously mentioned proof shows this clearly.
+One may logically conclude that Hashem’s exists; the world is so infinitely complex; there must be a Creator behind it.
 However, there is a fundamental limit to logic.
-Logic may help us know that Hashem exists, but it does not help us know anything about Him.
-We may know, through deductive reasoning, that there is a creator, but logic alone does not allow us to experience Hashem, or deeply connect with Him.
+Logic may enable us to know that Hashem exists, but it does not help us know anything about Him.
+We may know, through reasoning, that there is a creator, but logic alone does not allow us to have a relationship with Hashem, experience Him, or deeply connect with Him.
 But the limits of logic expand far beyond this example.

-Immanuel Kant, an 18thcentury philosopher, revolutionized the study of philosophy by questioning the very validity of human intellect itself.
+Immanuel Kant, the famous 18th century German philosopher, revolutionized the study of philosophy by questioning the very validity of human intellect itself.
 (It is essential to point out that while in the Western world, Kant is credited with this novel idea, Jewish thinkers have already been teaching this concept for thousands of years.)
 He proposed the following idea: The entirety of physical human experience is transmitted through our five senses.
 Therefore, our entire conception of the physical world is based solely on our personal, subjective experience.
-We don’t experience reality itself, we experience reality only as it is subjectively experienced through the filter of our own physical senses.
-We imagine that sounds are the way we hear them, sight is the way we see them, and tastes are the way we, personally, perceive them.
+We don’t experience reality itself; we experience reality only as it is subjectively filtered through our own physical senses.
+We imagine that sounds are the way we hear them, sights are the way we see them, and tastes are the way we, personally, perceive them.
 However, the idea that our "translation system" - our five senses - allows us to sense things as they truly are is merely an assumption.
 There is no way of knowing if the world as I experience it is consistent with the objective reality of the world.
 Perhaps there is an infinite array of possible experiences that our five senses are simply unable to transmit to us.
 For example, our eyes happen to experience the world through a specific optic lens.
-But say our eyes were created to see at the quantum level, our perception of reality would be fundamentally different.
+But if our eyes were created to see at the quantum level, our perception of reality would be fundamentally different.

 Taking this idea a step further, we can question logical reasoning and conclusions as well.
 If the rules of physics and logic are based on personal, limited perceptions of a physical reality, human logic is extremely limited.
-As such, the Western world may be using the wrong tools to understand the ultimate truths.
+As such, the Western world may be using the wrong tools to understand the ultimate truth.

 If someone were to ask you to prove that you exist, you would seriously struggle to do so.
 One’s own existence simply cannot be rationally proven.
 This realization can startle the delicate mind, as it becomes clear that there are actually many aspects of our lives that we take for granted, without being able to logically prove them.
 How do any of us know that our past experiences actually occurred?
-Perhaps someone created you a mere five minutes ago, simultaneously implanting a full set of memories into your brain to make you believe that you've had a vibrant past.
+Perhaps someone created you a mere five minutes ago and implanted a full set of memories into your brain to make you believe that you've had a vibrant past.
 Perhaps the whole world itself popped into existence five minutes ago!
 How do you know you're Jewish?
 How do you know your parents are even your parents?
 Do you have absolute, unwavering proof?
-How do you even know the sun will rise tomorrow morning?
+How do you know the sun will rise tomorrow morning?

 Rational knowledge is never perfect.
 Absolute rational proof of Hashem, or anything for that matter, is impossible.
 The reason for this is simple: Hashem created us with free will, granting us the ability and responsibility to choose the truth.
 If Hashem's existence was transparently obvious, or even fully derivable, there would essentially be no free will - you would be forced to act in accordance with Hashem’s will.
 The Nefesh Ha’Chaim explains that this is the nature of angels.
-They understand reality with such a crystal-clear lens that it is virtually impossible for them to do anything but live in line with the truth.
+They understand reality with such a crystal-clear lens that it is virtually impossible for them to do anything but operate in line with the truth.
 While they do have a very limited sense of free will, doing something wrong as an angel would be akin to walking into a fire.
-You may have the free choice to do so, but you know the scalding nature of fire too well to enter those flames.
+They may have the free choice to do so, but the scalding hot flames are more than enough to stop them.

 If this is true, though, and logic is in fact limited, what lies beyond reason and logic?
-What did the Vilna Gaon mean when he said: "where philosophy ends, Jewish wisdom begins."?
+What did the Vilna Gaon mean when he said: "where logic and human intellect ends, Jewish wisdom begins."?
 The answer is as follows: there is a deeper form of wisdom, one that we can refer to as post-rational, experiential wisdom.
 The intellectual, philosophical mind cannot grasp this wisdom, as it cannot be put into finite words.
 These truths cannot be proven, only known deep within the core of one's soul.
 This spiritual wisdom should not be confused with that which is irrational, nor should it be mistaken for emotional experience.
 These truths do not contradict reason, they simply cannot be explained by it.
 The following are a few examples of this concept.

 Rationally, there is no proof that your life has any meaning or purpose.
 Perhaps you are an evolved chimpanzee, a meaningless accident floating around on a random ball of matter in space.
 There is no way to prove that you are unique and destined for greatness, that you were created to fulfill a mission that you alone are uniquely qualified to achieve.
 There is no proof that you are a consciousness, a spiritual being, a neshama, that you have a moral conscience.
 And yet, we all deeply know this to be true.

 To take it even further, there is no way of proving that you, or anyone for that matter, exists.
 How do you objectively know that you are here, right now, existing?
 It is impossible to get outside of your reality in order to rationally prove your own existence.
 Even Descartes’ proof of "I think, therefore I am" is only good enough to convince yourself that you exist.
 And this is not a rational proof, it's an experiential proof.
 Because I experience my own existence, I must therefore exist.
-But even so, this does not prove anyone else's existence.
+Even so, this does not prove anyone else's existence.
 How do you know that there is a genuine consciousness within other people's bodies?
 Perhaps everyone else in the world is a robot, with a nice layer of skin on their shell.
 You know these truths because you experience them deeply within yourself.

 The Revolutionary Online Course that Will Transform the Way You Engage in Self-Development